-If the load should be removed accidentally, the voltage will rise to the peak transformer high tension voltage
+If the load should be removed accidentally, the DC voltage output will rise to the no-load peak transformer output voltage

 Um = √2 · 287 = 406 V

-The working voltage of the capacitor input filter must be at least 406 V.
+The working voltage of the capacitor input filter must be greater than 406 V.

-We can connect the EZ81 heater to the filament circuit of the other tubes, whose transformer center tap is connected to 0 V. Since the insulation cathode to heater of the EZ81 is 500 V > 406 V, it is safe to use.
+We can safely connect the EZ81 heater to the filament circuit of the other tubes, whose transformer filament circuit center tap is connected to 0 V, since the insulation voltage cathode to heater of the EZ81 is 500 V that is greater than 406 V.

 Uim = 2 · Um = 2 · 406 = 812 V